 It can be used not just in commercial passenger transport, but also search and rescue missions and offshore oil-exploration operations.

-Leonardo also plans to establish a helicopter training centre and a final assembly workshop in China, reported Xinhua agency.
+Leonardo also plans to establish a helicopter training centre and a final assembly workshop in China, reported Xinhua news agency.

 4. NEW LOGISTICS TECHNOLOGIES